sugarlabs/GSoC/README.md

 We also have a [matrix channel](https://matrix.to/#/#sugar:matrix.org) where you can talk with other community members.

-Do not write secretly to mentors or developers unless they have asked you to.
+Please avoid private communication unless invited to do so.
 This varies by idea.
 Check the list of coding mentors for each idea.
 We have added contact methods.

 ## How to Contribute